ImTheDmThatsWhy/coffee_front_end/README.md

 React-dom according to the second source has one dependency which is scheduler.
 To install follow the instructions in the following link:

 Licensing and Ethics: React and react-dom are under the Mit license which can be found earlier in the Read Me.
 As this is an open license there is no ethical concerns about the use of React and react-dom in this application as I have acknowledged that React is under the MIT license, in accordance with the license requirements.

-### React-icon

-source: npm.
-(2023). react-router. [online] Available at: https://www.npmjs.com/package/react-router.

-Has been used where appropriate to import coffee router throughout the project.
-According to the source above it has zero dependencies and dev dependencies.
-To install follow instructions in the following link:https://www.npmjs.com/package/react-router.

-Licensing and Ethics: react-router is under the Mit license which can be found earlier in the Read Me.
-As this is an open license there is no ethical concerns about the use of react-router in this application as I have acknowledged that it is under the MIT license, in accordance with the license requirements.

 ### react-router